fstab/grok_exporter/CONFIG.md

 ```

 Grok patterns are key/value pairs: The key is the pattern name, and the value is a Grok macro defining a regular expression.
-There are a lot of resources available: The [logstash-patterns-core repository] contains a lot of [example patterns],
+There are a lot of resources available: The [logstash-patterns-core repository] contains a lot of [pre-defined patterns],
 the [Grok documentation] shows how patterns are defined, and there are online pattern builders available
 here [http://grokdebug.herokuapp.com] and here [http://grokconstructor.appspot.com].

 In most cases, we will have a directory with all our pattern definitions.
 This directory can be configured with `patterns_dir`.
 All files in this directory must be valid pattern definition files.
-Example of these files can be found in the [example patterns].
+Example of these files can be found in the [pre-defined patterns].

 The `patterns` configuration defines a list of additional Grok patterns.
 This is convenient to quickly add some patterns without the need to create new files in `patterns_dir`.